 The City entered into a \$15,000,000 loan with the Department of Environmental Quality (DEQ) to fund the City's portion of the regionalization project (Eastern Idaho Regional Wastewater Authority) on April 24, 2008.
-This loan will be secured by a revenue bond in the amount of \$10,000,000.
+This loan will be secured by a revenue bond in the amount of \$15,000,000.
 The loan has been increased to \$25,000,000 as confirmed by judicial review.

-The City is required to establish at the time of the issuance of the bond a reserve fund in an amount equal to 1 year's payment of principal and interest and the City has established this reserve as of the year ended September 30, 2013, for \$1,068,523.
+The City is required to establish at the time of the issuance of the bond a reserve fund in an amount equal to 1 year's payment of principal and interest and the City has \$1,068,523 in reserve as of the year ended September 30, 2015.
 The loan requires biannual payments of principal and interest at 2.25% to be amortized over 30 years from the completion of the project.
-The required payments are \$534,261 due October 24 and April 24 but the City has elected to make monthly payments of \$89,046 to pay the loan down as the revenue is collected.
-Beginning October 1, 2013 the City has elected to use the entire sewer rate increase to fund the monthly payments; because of fluctuations in collections the City sets this amount at the beginning of each fiscal year.
-For the 2013-2014 fiscal year the payment amount has been set at \$100,298 per month.
+The required payments are \$534,261 due October 24 and April 24 but the City has elected to make monthly payments of \$89,044 in the year ended September 30, 2015, to pay the loan down as the revenue is collected.
+Beginning October 1, 2015, the City has elected to set the payment at \$89,044 each month and continue monthly payments; because of fluctuations in collections the City sets this amount at the beginning of each fiscal year.

-Future debt service requirements are as follows on the water and sewer revenue bonds:
+Future debt service requirements are as follows on the water and wastewater revenue bonds: